bitcraze/crazyflie-firmware/docs/development/openocd_gdb_debugging.md

     make cload
 > **_NOTE:_**
-> Note: This method uses windows python program to upload the binary.
+> This method uses windows python program to upload the binary.
 So make sure that you have python, the cfclient and its all dependencies installed under windows and that you're able to connect to the crazyflie via the cfclient and Crazyradio PA(zadig!).